clementw168/clementw168.github.io/_posts/gap_year/2023-07-15-photogen-ai-startup.md

 ## Startup Journey

 The idea for **Photogen AI** came during my gap year.
-After an internship in a US startup, I wanted to try building something myself.
+After an internship in a US startup, I wanted to try building something by myself.
 At the same time, **Generative AI** was exploding.
 When a friend suggested starting a project together, we jumped in and decided to launch a company around it.

 The concept was simple but ambitious: allow customers to generate **realistic, high-quality photos of themselves** with AI.
 At the time, dozens of “AI avatar” apps were popping up, but none were producing results that looked professional.
 That gap became our opportunity.

 I joined the adventure at the end of **December 2022**, and by **February 2023**, we had launched our first app.
 From there, we worked on communication and marketing, invested in ads, and started talking to early customers.
 The traction was rather low, and by **April 2023** we realized that a pure B2C might not be a good idea for us.
+We lacked the knowledge in marketing and sales to directly target customers.
 We decided to pivot toward **B2B collaborations**, working with other companies that wanted to integrate our AI technology.
 We started discussions with one, did some work, but negotiations stalled.
 By **June 2023**, we decided to shut down the company and move on to other projects.

 At **Photogen AI**, I was responsible for the **core technology**.
 Our team was small and focused: three developers on the app, one person on marketing, and myself as the ML and MLOps engineer.
 I worked on fine-tuning diffusion models for each customer, building the inference pipeline, and pushing forward the R&D that powered the product.